GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 * Download and install the [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) version 1.8 or later.
 Verify that the JAVA_HOME environment variable is set and points to your JDK installation.

 * [Download](http://maven.apache.org/download.cgi) and [install](http://maven.apache.org/install.html) Apache Maven.

+Create and setup a Cloud Storage bucket and Cloud Pub/Sub topics

+* [Create a Cloud Storage bucket](https://console.cloud.google.com/storage/browser) for your project.
+This bucket will be used for staging your code, as well as for temporary input/output files.
+For consistency with this sample, select Multi-Regional storage class and United States location.

+* Create folders in this bucket `staging`, `input`, `output`, `temp`, `indexercontrol`

+* [Create](https://console.cloud.google.com/cloudpubsub/topicList) the following Pub/Sub topics: `indexercommands`, `documents`

+Create or verify a configuration for your project

+* Authenticate with the Cloud Platform.
+Run the following command to get [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials).

+  `$ gcloud auth application-default login`

+* Create a new configuration for your project if it does not exist already

+  `$ gcloud init`

+* Verify your configurations

+  `$ gcloud config configurations list`

 Important: This tutorial uses several billable components of Google Cloud Platform.
 New Cloud Platform users may be eligible for a [free trial](http://cloud.google.com/free-trial).